curry-packages/failfree/README.md

 ---------------------

-- The nonfail specification should be a Boolean formula, i.e., not a function with pattern matching or local definitions
+- The nonfail specification should be a Boolean formula, i.e., not a function with pattern matching or local definitions.
+  Furthermore, it should be a first-order equation, i.e., in eta-expanded form.

 ---------------------------------------------------------------------------